If you’ve ever owned a terrier or wire-coated breed then I’m sure you’ve heard a little bit about hand stripping.

 Hand stripping is best left to the professionals.

-If you are causing large bald patches with redness, bumps, or rashing then immediately STOP.
+If you are causing large bald patches with redness, bumps, or rashes then STOP IMMEDIATELY.

 A freshly stripped dog will have open follicles and very sensitive skin for several days.
 Bathing immediately after must be done with great care.